-Tal ole 6-1: Past Performance Program Program Objective Program Action Accomplishment Effectiveness and Appropriateness 2014-2021 Housing Element.
-3 Minor Rehabilitation Program Provides home improvement assistance to Rialto homeowners with an interest free deferred loan of up to \$10,000 with an extra \$5,000 possible in cases of serious Health and Safety Code violations.
-The City expects to assist approximately 15 households per year with this program.
-Due to the passage of AB1X26 and AB1X27 by the State of California, which allowed redevelopment dissolution, implementation of this program has been impeded/delayed.
+Table 6-: 1: Past Performance Program Program Objective Program Action Current Planning Period Accomplishments Effectiveness and Appropriateness \$5,000 possible in cases of serious Health and Safety Code violations. dissolution, implementation of this program has been impeded/delayed.
+5.1B Senior Minor Repair Assist persons 62 years or older as well as the disabled.
+Assist approximately 140 low- and moderate- income seniors per year.
+There are no current activities or policies for Senior Minor Repair.
 The City continues to explore alternative funding sources to continue the program.
-This program will be modified in the 2014-2021 Housing Element.
-4 Senior Minor Repair Assist persons 62 years or older as well as the disabled.
-Assist approximately 140 low- and moderate-income seniors per year.
-Due to the passage of AB1X26 and AB1X27 by the State of California, which allowed redevelopment dissolution, implementation of this program has been impeded/delayed.
-The City continues to explore alternative funding sources to continue the program.
-This program will be modified in the 2014-2021 Housing Element.
-5 Rental Property Acquisition/Rehabilitation Provide loans using HOME funds to both forprofit and non-profit developers of affordable housing who propose to acquire and/or rehabilitate existing rental units.
+5.1B Rental Property Acquisition/Rehabilitation Provide loans using HOME funds to both for- profit and non-profit developers of affordable housing who propose to acquire and/or rehabilitate existing rental units.
 Continue participation and advertise availability.
-Due to the passage of AB1X26 and AB1X27 by the State of California, which allowed redevelopment dissolution, implementation of this program has been impeded/delayed.
+There are no current activities or policies for Rental Property Acquisition/Rehabilitation.
 The City continues to explore alternative funding sources to continue the program.
-This program will be modified in the 2013-2021 Housing Element.
-6 Rental Property Rehabilitation/Refinance Use HOME funds to refinance existing debt, Continue participation and advertise availability Due to the passage of AB1X26 and AB1X27 by The City continues to explore alternative

-Tak ole 6-1: Past Performance Program Program Objective Program Action Accomplishment Effectiveness and Appropriateness so long as the primary activity is the rehabilitation of affordable housing. the State of California, which allowed redevelopment dissolution, implementation of this program has been impeded/delayed. funding sources to continue the program.
-This program will be modified in the 2014-2021 Housing Element.
-7 Emergency Repair Mobile Home Program Provides assistance to mobile home residents for emergency repairs in an amount not to exceed \$7,000 per unit.
+This program will be modified in the 2014- 2021 Housing Element.
+5.1B Rental Property Rehabilitation/Refinance Use HOME funds to refinance existing debt, so long as the primary activity is the rehabilitation of affordable housing.
+Continue participation and advertise availability There are no current activities or policies for Rental Property Rehabilitation/refinance.
+The City continues to explore alternative funding sources to continue the program.
+5.1B Emergency Repair Mobile Home Program Provides assistance to mobile home residents for emergency repairs in an amount not to exceed \$7,000 per unit.
 Assist 30 households per year.
-Due to the passage of AB1X26 and AB1X27 by the State of California, which allowed redevelopment dissolution, implementation of this program has been impeded/delayed.
-However, in FY 2014-2015, the City approved CDBG funds for projects commencing in FY 2015-2016.
-The City continues to explore alternative funding sources to continue the program and was able to secure CDBG funds in FY 2014-2015.
-This program will be modified in the 2014-2021 Housing Element.
-8 Code Enforcement Engage in emergency nuisance abatement actions against vacant and abandoned buildings.
-Continue to focus on deteriorating neighborhoods.
-The City continues to utilize Code Enforcement, Housing, and Building staff to focus on deteriorated neighborhoods.
-Code Enforcement focuses on helping businesses, residents, and property owners comply with This program will be included in the 2014-2021 Housing Element.
+In FY 2014-2015, the City approved CDBG funds for projects commencing in FY 2015-2016.
+In FYs 2017-20 the City funded 7 home The City continues to explore alternative funding sources to continue the program and was able to secure CDBG funds in